dyau79/ansible-playbook/Readme.md

 This Ansible playbook will perform the following tasks:

-Update the apt cache
+-Update the apt cache
-Install required system packages
+-Install required system packages
-Add Docker GPG key and repository
+-Add Docker GPG key and repository
-Install Docker
+-Install Docker
-Add Kubernetes GPG key and repository
+-Add Kubernetes GPG key and repository
-Install Kubernetes packages (kubelet, kubeadm, and kubectl) Prevent Kubernetes packages from being automatically updated Restart and enable Docker service
+-Install Kubernetes packages (kubelet, kubeadm, and kubectl) -Prevent Kubernetes packages from being automatically updated -Restart and enable Docker service
-Enable and start kubelet service
+-Enable and start kubelet service

 To use this playbook: